SiFiLabs/sifi-bridge-py/README.md

 ## Versioning

-The wrapper is updated for every SiFi Bridge version and its versioning scheme follows consequently.
+The wrapper is updated for every SiFi Bridge version.
+Major and minor versions will always be kept in sync, while the patch version will vary for language-specific bug fixes.